-6 Tips for Working with People You Dislike
+6 Tips for Working With People You Don't Like

-You Can Work Effectively with Coworkers You Don't Like
+Use These Tips to Work Effectively With Coworkers You Don't Like

 Work would be totally awesome if you could always work with people that you like.
 These are the people who you not only respect in the workplace but are happy to socialize with outside of work, too.
 Wouldn't that be a dream come true?

 How do you survive this situation?
-(Sure, you can always get a new job and quit, but it's silly to give up a job that you like in an organization that is otherwise good because of one coworker you dislike or are learning to hate.)
-So, what can you do instead of quit?
+(Sure, you can always get a new job and quit, but it's silly to give up a job that you like in an organization that is otherwise good because of one colleague you dislike or are learning to hate.)
+So, what can you do instead of quitting?

 Here are six tips for getting along with even the most annoying people you dislike.